How Much to Convert a Garage?

 How Long Does It Take to Build a Garage Conversion?

-The time spent on building a garage conversion will vary depending on several factors, including size, as a small single garage conversion may take around one week to complete.
+The time spent on building a garage conversion will vary depending on several factors, including the size and location, awaiting building approval and completing the finer details such as adding the electrics and plumbing.
+Realistically, a small single garage conversion can take between 2 to 4 weeks to finish.

 In contrast, a large double garage could take up to a month to convert.